My name is Kitty Cavalier.

 In 108 words or less:

 I believe that seduction is a sacred practice.
 I believe in the intoxicating beauty of authenticity.
 I believe in things that sparkle both on the inner and the outer.
 I see seduction as a feminist art.
 I believe that Eve was not only innocent, but that she was a genius for picking that apple.
 I trust in how things feel over how they look.
 I think red lipstick makes everything better.
 I live as though life itself is my lover.
-I live in service to seeing reclaim your innate seductive prowess, and using it to experience the full spectrum of your power, pleasure and purpose in this lifetime.
+I live in service to letting Spirit speak through the senses, and helping you to do the same.

 The Full Story: